Sydney McLaughlin-Levrone coasts to 400 win at US track and field championships in her newest event - KTVZ

 To think, McLaughlin-Levrone is still learning the pacing in the open 400.
 She has the hurdles down to a science, lowering the world record four times over a 13-month period.

-“The greats always push themselves,” McLaughlin-Levrone said on the CNBC telecast.
+“The greats always push themselves,” McLaughlin-Levrone said on the CNBC broadcast.
 “I want to be one of them so I push myself and get out of my comfort zone.”

 A day after winning the 100 meters, Sha’Carri Richardson showed no signs of slowing down by posting a blistering wind-assisted time of 21.61 seconds in the first round of the 200.
 Only four women have recorded that time or gone faster under any wind condition.